nbogie/cyf-react-challenges/challenge-high-score-tables/README.md

 # Level 4 - advanced (needs content from React week 2)
 - add a _single_ button at the top of the page which toggles the sort order of every high-score-table between ascending and descending by scores.
 This will require some study about event handlers and the use of a "State hook".

+# Level 5 - advanced

+- add a "world-wide" table which shows the high scores from EVERYONE, regardless of country.

 # Bonus
 - Add your own country and scores!
 - Add some old-skool videogame icons or animations